 That said, be sure to check for any local or state regulations before attempting any kill method.

 When poisoning any bird species, you have to be careful not to also poison other birds in the process.
 This tends to rule out a wide range of chemical products, but there’s one good choice out there: Starlicide.

-Starlicide (or DRC 1339) is highly toxic to European starlings and gulls, but far less toxic to humans, most animals, and most birds.
+Starlicide (or DRC 1339) is highly toxic to European starlings and gulls, but far less toxic to humans, as well as most animals and birds.
 The poison isn’t instantaneous, so a starling may travel some distance before dying.

-This has caused mass panic in at least two instances where the USDA were culling starling populations and birds were literally dying in midair with puzzled humans running for cover below and wondering if it was the apocalypse.
+This has caused mass panic in at least two instances where the USDA were culling starling populations and birds were literally dying in midair with puzzled humans running for cover below and wondering if it was the apocalypse (or Hitchcock’s revenge).

 Can You Shoot Starlings?